 Another area selected for monitoring is equal pay for women and men.
 This topic was also one of the most frequently mentioned in the recommendations.
-In 2014, the European Commission issued a recommendation to EU Member States on strengthening the principle of equal pay for men and women through transparency.
-The topic is also likely to be covered soon in the new Strategy for Gender Equality 2021-2030 and should also be the subject of the Action Plan for Equal Pay that is being prepared by the Ministry of Labour and Social Affairs under the 22% Towards Equality project.
-The Defender is represented in the working group on this plan.
+In 2014, the European Commission issued a recommendation to EU Member States on strengthening the principle of equal pay for men and women through transparency.41 The topic is also likely to be covered soon in the new Strategy for Gender Equality 2021-203042 and should also be the subject of the Action Plan for Equal Pay that is being prepared by the Ministry of Labour and Social Affairs under the 22% Towards Equality project.43 The Defender is represented in the working group on this plan.
 The decision of the European Committee of Social Rights in December 2019 was also an important reason for selecting this thematic area.
-The Committee stated that there was insufficient measurable progress in the Czech Republic in promoting equal opportunities for women and men in the area of equal pay and that the Czech legal system does not ensure transparency of pay, which violates the European Social Charter.
-In the light of these reasons and related activities, the Defender has selected this area for monitoring.
+The Committee stated that there was insufficient measurable progress in the Czech Republic in promoting equal opportunities for women and men in the area of equal pay and that the light of these reasons and related activities, the Defender has selected this area for monitoring.